AbhishekMankame/CPP_tutorial/Learning/sorting/non comparison based sorting.md

 Counting Sort is super efficient when:
 - You have a limited range of values.
 - You're working with integers and not comparing them (imagine sorting marks of students from 0 to 100, it works great!).

+### TL;DR:
+- Counting Sort is a coin-counter!🧮 It sorts by counting how many times a number appears, then it places them in order.
+- No Comparisons!
+O(n + k) time complexity.
+It's like sorting coins without even looking at their value!